Please help to share the Knowledge >>

 -

-(what is today considered “normal” injection is in fact “the modern art of inefficient fuel burning” :)
+(What’s today considered “normal” is in fact “the modern art of inefficient fuel burning” :)

 If your car have two O2 sensors on the exhaust pipe, between the engine and the catalytic converter, you need to connect both of them to EFIE.
 In this case special EFIE required called Double EFIE.
 Alternatively, you can use two “regular” EFIEs, one per each sensor (this is not a straight forward option because each EFIE need to be adjusted separately).